anoma/nspec/docs/tutorial/engines/index.juvix.md

 ### Engine sets

-An _engine set_<!--LNK see the todo below--> is a finite set of engine environments such that no two distinct elements have the same name.
+We want to define an _engine set_<!--LNK see the todo below--> as a finite set of engine environments such that no two distinct elements have the same name.
-This conceptually simple definition takes some work in Juvix as sets need a type parameter.
+This conceptually simple definition takes some work if we want to express it in Juvix, because the datatype `Set` requires a _single_ type parameter.
-Thus,
-we need an single `GreetingEngineEnvironments`<!--or a better name--> type.
-In principle,
-this type could be derived automatically.
+Hence,
+we shall define a data type that "contains" all types of engine environment.
+Before we describe what we exactly mean by this, let us look at the "solution" for a specific example.

+#### The engine set type for greeters and gretees

-!!! example "Engine set of greeter and gretee"
+!!! example " "

-    We first add the greeter to complement the greetee.
+    We first add the definitions for the greeter environment, complementing the greetee environment.
     The greeter may want to remember
     the messages that it has already sent, but are still awaiting responses.
+    Morover,
-    As the greeter should be able to receive reponses, we have to define a message type.
+    the greeter should be able to receive reponses to its greetings and thus we also have to define the corresponding message type.

     ```juvix
     --- the type of messages that a greeter can process